Let’s talk about hay.

 Did you know hay baling hay isn’t as simple as you think?
 You might have heard the phrase ‘Make hay while the sun shines’ It means to make the most of a favourable situation while it lasts in general terms.
 When a farmer says it, they mean it literally haha 😊

 The moisture level of hay is evaluated regularly to pinpoint the perfect timing for the initial cut & again when baled & during storage.
-Testing is conducted using a special handheld device called a moisture metre – ones with long rods are poked into the bales & stacks to reach the centres.
+Testing is conducted using a special handheld device called a moisture meter – ones with long rods are poked into the bales & stacks to reach the centers.
 A farmer aims for 12 – 14%, too much moisture means rot/mould.
 This may surprise you; A phenomenon called simultaneous combustion is known happen under the right conditions.
 Yep!
 A bale of hay can burst into flames & or smoulder. – it’s all about microbes, oils, gases etc You can imagine how stressful it can be if rain looms around cutting time – it can throw out the seasons crop quickly.

 Lets dive into that a little further......